 1) Familiarising the parties with the terms and conditions before signing the contract

-You must keep the terms and conditions and any changes to them in such a way that the customer can view them again or be provided with older versions.
-It is also recommended that you send customers a link to these terms and conditions in a confirmation email.
+The terms and conditions and any changes to them must be kept in such a way that the customer can view them again or be provided with older versions.
+It is also recommended to send customers a link to these terms and conditions in the confirmation email.

 2) Who is a party to the contract?

 If you sell goods or your services to customers who are consumers, then beware.
-The Civil Code defines a consumer as “a person who, outside the scope of his business activity or outside the scope of the independent exercise of his profession, enters into a contract with a business”.
-If you sell to consumers, your terms and conditions will be held to a higher standard and you will need to adapt them to the many requirements of the law.
+According to the Civil Code, a consumer is a natural person who enters into a contract outside the scope of his business or profession… If you sell to consumers, your terms and conditions will be subject to higher requirements and you will have to adapt them to the numerous requirements of the law for this purpose.
+First of all, they should be clear and understandable, as required by the Civil Code.

 3) Withdrawal from the contract

-As we have discussed above, the terms and conditions form part of the contract and the customer has a right to be told how to withdraw from such a contract and, if applicable, when that right ceases.
+As we have discussed above, the terms and conditions are part of the contract and the customer has the right to receive information from you on how to withdraw from such a contract and, if applicable, when such right ceases.
 If you sell goods or provide services outside the usual place of business, which applies in particular to the terms and conditions for an e-shop, the customer who is a consumer must be informed of the right to withdraw from the contract within 14 days from the date of receipt of the goods.
+Exceptions to the right of withdrawal are set out in the provisions of Section 1837 of the new Civil Code.

 The document should ideally refer to a standardised withdrawal form, which the customer just sends in if they want to end the contract.
-If you also want to be able to withdraw from the contract, you must specify in the terms exactly how and in what circumstances this can happen.
+If you also want to be able to withdraw from the contract, it is essential that the terms and conditions state exactly how and in what circumstances this can happen.

 4) GDPR within the terms and conditions

 You must tell the customer how you process their data.
-The legislation sets out a number of requirements for this, including the scope of information your customers must receive.
-Generally, if you want to pass on customer data to other parties, you will need to get their consent to do so.
+The legislation sets out a number of requirements for these purposes, including the scope of information you need to get to your customers.
+Generally, if you want to pass on customer data to other parties, you will need to obtain their consent to do so.
 Again, you must inform the customer of this in accordance with the law and to the extent of the information required by law.

 5) Complaints in case of defects